de-naissance/de-naissance/README.md

 - 👋 Hi, I'm @de-naissance
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning new and relevant technologies.
 - 🌱 I am currently learning Kotlin in order to further develop as a specialis
 - 💞 ️ - In the future I would like to work on large Android application projects, at the moment I am earning knowledge for this.
 - 📫 How to contact me telegram: https://t.me/de_naissance